 Now, this is the big one because of the coronavirus.
 If you are an essential worker, your work may cause you to stand and walk.
 But if you are like most of us working from home, you will need to find work around the house to keep you on your feet and work your legs.
 You can use many activities in the house and yard to keep your legs and butt muscles active.

 How to put it all together

-The most important thing when trying to build leg muscles is to stay on your feet.
+The most important thing when building leg muscles is staying on your feet.
 Studies have shown that leg muscles, when not used regularly, shrink.
-Standing, walking, squatting, and bending during the day are ways to maintain leg muscles.
+Standing, walking, squatting, and bending daily maintain leg muscles.

 Working out, in addition to NEAT activities, builds leg muscles.
-Some of the best exercises to build leg muscles are the squat, lunge, and deadlift.
+Some of the best exercises to build leg muscles are squats, lunges, and deadlifts.
 If you stop performing NEAT activities, your workout will replace your NEAT activities instead of building leg muscles.

 Standing and walking do not create leg muscles.
 But they do something more meaningful.
 Standing and walking prevent your legs from getting smaller.
-To get more from your workout and develop massive legs, you must stand and walk during the day.
+You must stand and walk daily to get more from your workout and develop massive legs.

 LeBlanc, A. D., Schneider, V. -S., Evans, H. J., Pientok, C. O. L. E. T. T. E., Rowe, R., & Spector, E. (1992).
 Regional changes in muscle mass following 17 weeks of bed rest.
 Journal of applied physiology, 73(5), 2172-2178.